sepnic/gfx-wayland/README.md

-# Build wayland/weston and mesa on Ubuntu-22.04
+# Build wayland/weston and mesa on Ubuntu-22.04/24.04

-Verified on WSL2, VMware Machine.
+Verified on WSL2 and VMware Machine.

 ## Downloading the code